Thooluu/cliplet/README.md

 A wrapped clippy(js) bookmarklet.
 Powered by [clippyjs](https://github.com/smore-inc/clippy.js)

 #Why?
 Because of nostalgia.
-This project is meant to be minimal since there are countless other bookmarlets out there that are actually useful.
+This project is meant to be minimal since there are countless other bookmarklets out there that are actually useful.

 #How to install
 To install, simply copy the contents of bin/shittyclippy, create a new bookmark, and paste the content as the bookmark's url.
 Click the bookmark and shittyclippy agent will apear.